mekdev/mocha-selenium-pageobject/README.md

 We also have our own extended versions of [Selenium Webdriver][selenium-webdriver] calls that is surfaced in a common + easy to call location.

-This common location is the `BasePage` which all pages should inherit.

-This can be added-on for more custom wait depending on your project.

-This pattern allows custom wait calls to be called in the context of the Page Object.
+This location is the `BasePage` which all pages should inherit.
+This pattern allows custom wait calls to be called in the context of any child Page Object.

 ```
     this.waitForPresent(By.css('div.job-header div.job-actions'));